kangminsukdotcom/blog/content/blog/starcraft.md

 **At the 2005 StarCraft League Final in Busan.**

 If you’ve played games like League of Legends and Overwatch, you’ve probably seen Koreans winning Esports championships.
-So, instead of talking about the great players like [Faker](https://en.wikipedia.org/wiki/Faker_(gamer)), I’d like to unravel the unprecedented success of StarCraft in Korea.
+So, instead of talking about the great players like Faker, I’d like to unravel the unprecedented success of StarCraft in Korea.

 ### Korean financial crisis